ifwe/tds/doc/rest_api.md

 As a result, `POST` requests will throw a `403: Forbidden` error in this case.

 ### PUT
-`PUT` requests have two parts:
+`PUT` requests for resource collection URLs have two parts:

 * `select`: A query matching specific resources.
 * `update`: Update values for the matching resource.
     The `update` does not need all attributes.
-The API will only write those attributes that are given.
-All other attributes will be preserved.
+The API will only write those attributes that are given; all other attributes will be preserved.

 ## Routing
-The URLs and methods will be the same for /packages and /projects as for /applications below.
+The URLs and methods will be the same for `/packages` and `/projects` as for `/applications` below.
-URLs and methods will also be the same for /projects/NAME as for /applications/NAME below.
+URLs and methods will also be the same for `/projects/NAME` as for `/applications/NAME` below.
 URLs and methods for deploying have yet to be determined.

 ### Path-Method Table